 GPI Youth will match funds raised by the Bay Treasure Chest in order to offer a small grant program to youth age 13 to 25 who want to create a project that connects youth to the larger community.
 We will host a series of workshops so youth can learn how to write a project proposal at our studio space upstairs at Paul’s Hall in Glen Haven and at local schools.
 Results of the youth-led projects will be published and shared with the larger community of St. Margaret’s Bay.

 The St. Margaret’s Bay Toy Library is a not-for-profit community group that operates Wednesdays from 9:30-11:30, September to June, at Giant Steps Children’s Centre, 15 French Village Station Rd, Upper Tantallon.
 Our program is targeted towards parents and caregivers with children 5 years of age and under and has operated since 1987 in the Bay.
 The Toy Library is a place where children learn to play together, share and interact in a positive cooperative environment.
 Our playgroup includes free play, crafts, and a healthy snack.
 While the children play adults can enjoy making friends and sharing experiences.
-For more information, please contact email@example.com or visit www.baytoylibrary.ca.
+For more information, please contact email@example.com or visit our website www.baytoylibrary.ca.

 The St. Margaret’s Bay Toy Library uses the proceeds from the Bay Treasure Chest to give children and caregivers a unique playgroup experience every week.
 BTC helps us to create a play based learning experience by helping us purchase new toys, engage children in multimedia experiences and host fun themed events for local families.
 It helps instill a sense of community and fosters development in our local children.